Sunday, May 14, 2023

 Jeff is clearly pondering this, so I tell him to take his time, and return to the battle upstairs.
 This doesn't take very long to resolve, so all too soon I turn again to Jeff and say, "so, what does Winchester do?"

-Jeff takes a deep breath, mimes holding an invisible shotgun and using its butt to break the catch on the winch holding the stone lid nearly 15 feet in the air.
+Jeff takes a deep breath, mimes holding an invisible shotgun and using its butt to break the catch on the winch suspending the stone lid nearly 15 feet in the air.
 "I do it," he says firmly.
-There is a sharp intake of air somewhere around the table - maybe it was me though.
+I hear a sharp intake of air somewhere around the table - maybe it was me though.

 "So be it!"
 I say.]